Practicum Placement 2 PG (6314.6)

 The mid-placement and final placement reviews are completed by the student and their individual supervisor.
 The cognitive/case report is to be submitted to the student's primary supervisor as agreed between the student and the supervisor.
 The placement folder is to be submitted electronically to the Psychology Clinic Manager upon completion of Practicum Placement 2.

-This unit will be assessed as a non-graded pass or fail based on completion of the requisite number of face-to-face and clinical experience hours, attendance at seminars, case study, and the supervisor's evaluation.
+This unit will be assessed as a non-graded pass or fail based on completion of the requisite number of face-to-face and clinical experience hours, attendance at mandatory group supervision and/or seminars, passing all assessment items, and the supervisor's evaluation of competency.
 The CYPRS (Clinical Psychology Practicum Competencies Rating Scale) will be used to assess competency.
-Students must reach a minimum of ‘Stage 2' across all competencies in order to pass the placement.
-Further, students are required to pass all assessment components in order to successfully pass this practicum.
 These additional assessment requirements are in line with conditions set by the Australian Psychology Accreditation Council.

 In addition to informal support, there are formal strategies (written plans) available to support student performance on clinical placement.
 The type of plan implemented will depend on the type of support needed and individual student circumstances.
 Support plans will be developed in consultation with the student, their clinical supervisor and the unit convenor.